 As a marketing and business consultant with more than 20 years of industry expertise Toni has a respected reputation in the corporate sector for working with some of Australia’s leading brands within the arts, manufacturing, retail and property sectors, helping to guide many businesses through key periods of change and growth.

-As a consultant, Toni has advised a range of established and emerging companies as well as not-for-profit organisations, predominantly on strategic business planning, branding, funding initiatives and cultural change.
+As a consultant, Toni has advised a range of established and emerging companies as well as not-for-profit organisations, predominantly on strategic business planning, branding, funding initiatives, cultural change and sustainable business practices.

 During her career, Toni has held several company directorships and has recently completed her tenure as Deputy Chair of Chris O’Brien Lifehouse, Chair of its Marketing Communications Committee and a member of its Nominations and Remuneration Sub-Committee.

-In addition she is currently a Director of The Sydney Theatre Company and a member of its Finance Committee.
+In addition she is currently a Director of The Sydney Theatre Company, a member of its Finance Committee and STC 50 Committee.
 She was a Director of The Australian Ballet from 1999 until 2010 and Chair of The Australian Ballet Audit Committee and Chair of its Future Education Fund Committee.
 She is a past Director and Vice Chair of the Kambala Girls’ School Foundation and also a Member of the Australian Institute of Company Directors.

 Mr Paul Neville has a keen interest in Australian cinema and experience in the governance of a collecting institution.